UK jobs market shrugs off Omicron as number of payrolled workers soars to record

 The Office for National Statistics (ONS) said the number of UK payrolled workers jumped by a record 184,000 month on month, or 0.6%, in December to 29.5 million.

-The figures also reveal that in the three months to November the unemployment rate fell back almost to where it was pre-Covid to 4.1% from 4.2% in the previous quarter.
+The figures also reveal that in the three months to November the unemployment rate fell back almost to where it was pre-Covid, to 4.1% from 4.2% in the previous quarter and close to the 4% level seen in the last pre-pandemic quarter.

-The ONS said the number of people employed is now 1.4%, or 409,000, above levels seen before the pandemic.
+The ONS said the number of people employed is now 1.4%, or 409,000, above levels seen before Covid.

-But the figures laid bare the toll of recent soaring prices on household finances, with the ONS revealing that wages after taking account of inflation fell in November for the first time since July 2020.
+But the figures laid bare the toll of recent soaring prices on household finances, with the ONS revealing that wages after taking account of inflation fell in November for the first time in more than a year.

+Average pay after inflation, excluding bonuses, fell 1% – the first drop since July 2020.

 Darren Morgan, ONS director of economic statistics, said: “The number of employees on payrolls continued to grow strongly in December, with the total now well above pre-pandemic levels.